bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/new/extending/bigcommerce-data.md

 The customer group ID is not available anywhere on the client side.

-The `bigcommerce/init` action fires after the plugin has completed initializing all of its service providers and hooked them into WordPress.
+The `bigcommerce/init` action fires after the plugin has completed initializing its service providers and hooked them into WordPress.
 It passes two arguments: the primary plugin controller (an instance of the BigCommerce\Plugin class) and the dependency injection container itself.
-The former is also available at any time after initialization by calling the function `bigcommerce()`.
+The former is also available after initialization by calling the function `bigcommerce()`.

-An instance of each of the service providers found in the src/BigCommerce/Container directory can be accessed via this plugin controller, using the keys specified in `\BigCommerce\Plugin::load_service_providers()`.
-E.g., to get an instance of the BigCommerce\Container\Cart service provider, you would use `bigcommerce()->cart`.
+An instance of each service provider found in the src/BigCommerce/Container directory can be accessed via this plugin controller, using the keys specified in `\BigCommerce\Plugin::load_service_providers()`.
+For example, to get an instance of the `BigCommerce\Container\Cart` service provider, you would use `bigcommerce()->cart`.

 Every action or filter callback created by one of the service providers is given an identifier so that it can be retrieved and, if appropriate, unhooked from WordPress.
-E.g., to unhook the closure that renders the product archive template and replace it with your own, you could do:
+For example, to unhook the closure that renders the product archive template and replace it with your own, you could do:

 ```javascript
 remove_action( 'bigcommerce/template/product/archive', bigcommerce()->templates->product_archive, 10 );